CDCgov/cfa-epinow2-pipeline/README.md

     - `summarized_<task_id>.parquet`: A file with summarized quantiles relevant to a specific task identifier.
 This file has columns `job_id`, `task_id`, `geo_value`, `disease`, `model`, `value`, `_lower`, `_upper`, `_width`, `_point`, `_interval`, and `reference_date`.
 These variables follow the [{tidybayes}](https://mjskay.github.io/tidybayes/articles/tidybayes.html) specification.
   - `diagnostics/`: A subdirectory for storing model fit diagnostics.
 Task-specific *diagnostic* output files all live together in this directory to enable easy globbing over task-partitioned outputs.
     - `diagnostic_<task_id>.parquet`: A file with diagnostics relevant to a specific task identifier.
 This file has columns `diagnostic`, `value`, `job_id`, `task_id`, `geo_value`, `disease`, and `model`.
   - `tasks/`: This directory contains subdirectories for each task within a job.
-These are files that are less likely to require globbing from the data lake than manual investigation, so are stored togehter.
+These are files that are less likely to require globbing from the data lake than manual investigation, so are stored together.
     - `task_<task_id>/`: Each task has its own folder identified by the task ID, which includes several files:
       - `model.rds`: An RDS file storing the `{EpiNow2}` model object fit to the data.
       - `metadata.json`: A JSON file containing additional metadata about the model run for this task.